Golinth/DynamicTariffs/README.md

 # Dynamic Tariffs
-This is a utility mod for [Starsector](https://fractalsoftworks.com/) that dynamically changes tariffs based on your current reputation with the faction that owns the market.
+This is a fork of a utility mod for [Starsector](https://fractalsoftworks.com/) that dynamically changes tariffs based on your current reputation with the faction that owns the market.

 ## How it works
 When you open a market, an event is fired that will then modify the tariffs based on the parameters in the `settings.json` (read about that below), when you close a market, all modifications will be removed as to maintain utility status.